Tag archive for: students

 • from the Dean of the Faculty, Michel Mondain;

-• Mr. Christian Assaf for the Occitanie Region,
+• Mr. Christian Assaf for the Occitanie region,

-• Mr. Renaud Calvat for the Department of Hérault,
+• Mr. Renaud Calvat for the Hérault department,

-To begin the ceremony on the right foot, Professor Chanques and Usher Eddy Lamou presented our ceremonial mace, a symbolic object of the Faculty, to the audience.
-Representing the rod of Asclepius, this mace symbolizes the threat that awaits doctors who do not respect the Hippocratic oath.
+To ensure the ceremony began on the right foot, Professor Chanques and Usher Eddy Lamou presented our ceremonial mace—a symbolic object of the Faculty—to the audience.
+Resembling the rod of Asclepius, this mace symbolizes the punishment awaiting physicians who fail to uphold the Hippocratic Oath.

-Next, it was the turn of Professor Valérie Rigau, the youngest member of the management board, and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the 800th anniversary of the Faculty), to read a translation of the Faculty's original statutes, thus recalling their historical and symbolic value.
+Next, it was the turn of Professor Valérie Rigau—the youngest member of the Governing Council—and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the Faculty’s 800th anniversary), to read a translation of the Faculty’s original charter, thereby highlighting its historical and symbolic significance.

-These statutes were enacted on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
-Since then, medical education has never ceased to exist in Montpellier, creating strong ties with the city, as President Augé and Dean Mondain recalled in their speeches.
+These statutes were issued on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
+Since then, the teaching of medicine has never ceased in Montpellier, thereby forging strong ties with the city, as both President Augé and Dean Mondain noted in their speeches.

-800 years later, the Faculty and its community are proud to celebrate this new milestone.
+800 years later, the Faculty and its community are proud to celebrate this milestone.
 To mark the occasion, a commemorative plaque was unveiled.
-It is a way of honoring the illustrious figures who have shaped our faculty, while continuing to write our history.
+It is a way to honor the distinguished figures who have shaped our faculty, while continuing to write our history.

-As current events show us, this will undoubtedly be a story full of challenges to overcome!
-Challenges that will in no way change the Faculty's mission: we will be there to support and train the healthcare professionals of tomorrow.
+As current events show us, this journey will undoubtedly be full of challenges to overcome!
+Yet these challenges will in no way alter the Faculty’s mission: we will be there to support and train the healthcare professionals of tomorrow.

 Relive the ceremony

 Below are photos of the ceremony by E. Perra.
-You can also watch the entire ceremony again by following the link below.
+You can also watch the entire ceremony by clicking the link below.